 If your cat is looking a little thin, he may need more calories than his current diet is providing.
 Cats can lose weight for many reasons, including stress, lack of appetite as they age, and high activity levels.
 There are even some health issues that can contribute to weight loss.
 If your cat needs to gain weight, you can help him fill out in various ways.

-You can also give your cat more food.
-If you’re not doing so already, consider making dry food available to your cat continuously so he can graze as he pleases.
-If your cat is eating only a dry or a wet food, try offering the other type of food, too, to encourage him to eat more.
-Sometimes, just changing the type of food offered can pique a cat’s interest in eating more.
+Consider making dry food available to your cat continuously so he can graze as he pleases.
+If your cat is eating only a dry or a wet food, try offering the other type to encourage him to eat more.
+Sometimes, just changing up the food you offer can pique a cat’s interest.

 If your cat’s picky appetite is affecting how well he eats, consider changing the flavor of his food or adding a cat food topper.
 Food toppers make your cat’s meals more interesting and appetizing, encouraging him to finish every bowl.